Getting started with STUnD

 Saving the search results

-Query results can be saved as plain text/TSV, CoNNL-U and HTML-embedded SVG trees.
-The output format depends on the mode (in the example below, for instance, results would be saved as graphical trees).
+Query results can be saved as TSV, CoNNL-U and HTML-embedded SVG trees.
+The output format depends on the mode in which STUnD is used: in the example above, for instance, results would be saved in SVG.